ad-si/lamda/readme.md

 # λ Lamda

-The distributed personal computing platform.
+The serverless personal computing platform.

+Apps and services for the average Joe's computing needs deliverd as serverless functions.

 ## Features